zapier/visual-builder/docs/_legacy/scripting.md

 ### Hydration & Dehydration

 > Hydration & dehydration is an experimental feature!
-Contact us if you need a hand at [contact@zapier.com](contact@zapier.com).
+[Contact us](https://developer.zapier.com/contact) if you need a hand.

 Dehydration is what we call the creation of a pointer to some data, this is what you'll normally use to provide data that may not be needed now but could the future.